maja42/ember/readme.md

 ## Use case

-Often, executables require runtime- or user-defined configurations and resources that need to be stored alongside the executable.
+Applications often require runtime- or user-defined configuration and resources to be stored alongside the executable.
-This forces the end-user to deal with multiple files when copying/moving/distributing the application and also makes it possible to manipulate said configuration, which is not always desirable.
+This forces the end-user to deal with multiple files when copying/moving/distributing the application and makes it possible to manipulate said configuration, which is not always desirable.

 The main use-case of ember is to bundle such configuration files and other resources with the application at runtime.
-There is no need for providing a go-toolchain and re-building the application each time there is a new configuration.
+There is no need for setting up a go toolchain to (re-)build the application every time there is a new configuration.

 ## Cross platform